 Why You Should Write a Business Plan

-The business plan is the blueprint for your business.
+Why write a business plan?
+Simple - the business plan is the blueprint for your business.
 You wouldn't walk over to an empty lot and just start nailing boards together if you wanted to build a house.
-Starting a business without a business plan is just as foolish.
+Starting a business without a business plan is just as risky.

 Yet unlike a house, a business isn't static.
 We often make the mistake of thinking of a business plan as a single document that you just put together when you're first starting out and then set aside.
 Something to check off the to-do list and be done with.